 Don’t Forget the Tape

-Some variations of the apple cider vinegar skin tags remedy call for the use of Band-Aids, but I like to use duct tape instead.
+Some variations of this remedy call for the use of Band-Aids, but I like to use duct tape instead.
 Why use tape instead of Band-Aids?
 Because duct tape is waterproof and it’s cheap.
 You can use waterproof bandage tape, but duct tape has much better coverage.

 Typically, the purpose of a Band-Aid is to hold an acv soaked piece of cotton over the skin tag.
 When you use tape, it will hold the piece of cotton in place and it will keep the acv from drying out.
 This helps extend the treatment time and speed ups the treatment.